billmurrin/graylog-plugin-quickvaluesplus-widget/README.md

 npm install
 ```

-* From within `graylog2-web-interface`, start the web server
+* To develop the plugin with hot-reloading, start the development web server
 ```
 cd graylog2-server/graylog2-web-interface
 npm start